-There is a diverse range of sizes and shapes in regard to different types of black caterpillars.
+There is a diverse range of sizes and shapes regarding different types of black caterpillars.

-Lepidoptera is the name of the order of insects that contains many kinds of caterpillars.
+Lepidoptera is the name of the insect order that contains many kinds of caterpillars.

 After emerging from their eggs, caterpillars consume a meal consisting primarily of the leaves of various plants and trees.

-There are a lot of different types of black caterpillars, and some of them may be pretty terrifying to look at.
+There are many different types of black caterpillars, some of which may be pretty terrifying.

-There are varieties of caterpillars that are dark in color, fuzzy, and have spines that resemble hair.
+Various caterpillars are dark in color, fuzzy, and have spines that resemble hair.

 Other common black caterpillars have bright yellow or orange markings on their bodies.